|Born||in Brooklyn, New York City, New York, USA|

 Mini Bio (1)

 Christopher Wallace, a.k.a.
-Biggie Smalls, was born in Brooklyn, New York, May 21, 1972.
-He was raised in the poor Brooklyn neighborhood of Bedford-Stuyvesant as the son of a preschool teacher.
+Biggie Smalls, was born on May 21, 1972 in Brooklyn, New York.
+He was the son of Jamaican parents, Voletta Wallace, a pre-school teacher, and George Latore, a welder and small-time politician.
+He was raised in the poor Brooklyn neighborhood of Bedford-Stuyvesant.
 Dropping out of high school at the age of seventeen, Biggie became a crack dealer, which he proclaimed was his only source of income.
 Hustlin' one's way was a common life for a young Black man trying to make a living in the ghetto.
 His career choices involved certain risks.
 However, a trip to North Carolina for a routine drug exchange ended being the soon-to-be MC a nine-month stay behind bars.
 Once released, Biggie borrowed a friend's four-track tape recorder and laid down some hip-hop tracks in a basement.
 The tapes were then passed around and played at local radio station in New York.

 Not extremely attractive, Wallace named himself Biggie, for his weight.
 Biggie was a Black man who was overweight, extremely dark skinned, and had a crook in his eye, yet he was a charmer.
 A young impresario and sometime producer by the name of Sean Combs heard Biggie's early tapes.
 Impressed, Puffy went to sign Biggie to his new label, Bad Boy Records.